mist64/c64ref/kernal/kernal_dh.md

 ing tape loading.

-Jump to SAVE Vector
+# Jump to SAVE Vector F5DD/F675-F5EC/F684
-F5DD/F675-F5EC/F684

-Called by: JMP from Kernal SAVE vector at FFD8.
+**Called by**: JMP from Kernal SAVE vector at FFD8.

 Set the pointer to the end of the save area + 1, (AE), from the X and Y registers.